clnsmth/soso/docs/source/dev/design.rst

 * Text > Numeric > xsd:decimal (e.g., Text is broader than Numeric, and Numeric is broader than xsd:decimal)
 * schema:Date > schema:DateTime (e.g., schema:Date is broader than schema:DateTime)

+It's important to note that Schema.org properties can accept a range of data types.
+However, SOSO provides recommendations for these data types, categorized as "preferred" and "acceptable."
+When mapping data to SOSO, prioritize using the "preferred" data type whenever possible, and fall back to "acceptable" types only if necessary.

-We've categorized mapping predicates into two cases to expedite definition pinpointing.
+We've categorized mapping predicates into two groups to expedite definition selection.

 **When Definitions Match**: Consider these predicates:

+* `skos:exactMatch`: Definitions and types match precisely.
+* `skos:narrowMatch`: Definitions match, but object type is narrower.
 * `skos:broadMatch`: Definitions match, but object type is broader.
-* `skos:narrowMatch`: Definitions match, but object type is narrower.
-* `skos:exactMatch`: Definitions and types match precisely.

-Sometimes, the object is a constant value specified by mapping set curators, forming an exact match by fiat.
-Additionally, if the object is composed of multiple parts needing assembly in a specific way to match the subject definition and type, it's acceptable.

 **When Definitions Don't Match**: Use these predicates:

-* `skos:closeMatch`: Definition doesn't match, but is close (refer to SSSOM guidelines for clarification).
+* `skos:closeMatch`: Definitions don't match, but are close.
 Object type may or may not match.
-* `skos:relatedMatch`: Definition doesn't match, but broadly aligns with an analogous concept in a different category (refer to SSSOM guidelines for clarification), and the object type doesn't match.
+* `skos:relatedMatch`: Definitions don't match, but broadly align with an analogous concept in a different category.
+Object type may or may not match.
-* `sssom:NoMapping`: No match found for any of the listed types.

-If the object type can be transformed to form an exact match with the subject type using a strategy’s conversion method, treat these types as identical for implementation purposes.
-However, do not declare them as an exact match in the SSSOM file.
-Instead, add a note to the "comment" field in the SSSOM file to inform developers and maintainers.

-For any inquiries, please reach out.
-Mapping work is fun but can be challenging!
+* When a mapping can't be established, use `skos:exactMatch` for the property value and `sssom:NoMapping` for the object value.

 Mapping Implementation
 ~~~~~~~~~~~~~~~~~~~~~~

-This section outlines the conditions for implementing a metadata mapping between a metadata standard and SOSO in code.
+This section outlines the conditions for implementing a mapping in code.
 Our goal is to maintain the fidelity of the semantic information within the metadata by ensuring an exact match between the two schemas.

 **Conditions for Implementing a Metadata Mapping**

-* **Exact Match**: The subject and object values in the mapping perfectly align.
+* **Exact Match**: The subject and object values in the mapping form a `skos:exactMatch` as defined in the SSSOM file.
-* **Transformable Match**: The object value in the mapping can be transformed to achieve an exact match with the subject value through defined logic within the code.
+* **Transformable Match**: The subject and object values in the mapping form a `skos:narrowMatch` or `skos:broadMatch` but the object value(s) can be transformed to achieve a `skos:exactMatch`.
+Note, in such cases, do not declare them as a `skos:exactMatch` in the SSSOM file, instead, add a note to the `comment` field to alert developers.

-**What to Avoid**

-Mappings relying on broader predicate matches (less specific than exact matches) should not be implemented in code.
-This helps to avoid potential inconsistencies and loss of information.

 Testing
 -------